Academic English Program

 - College Reading and Writing

-Level II AEP students take two courses in advanced English and two content courses.
-Upon completion, they are deemed ready to enter the undergraduate degree program.
+Students in AEP2 take two academic content courses and just two courses in advanced English.
+Upon successful completion, they are ready to enter the undergraduate degree program.

 - Advanced College Writing